Archive-Repos/van-swap-front-end/README.md

 ## Description

-This is an app to manage unofficial tournaments within communities.
-The app helps to organize, manage and track competitions.
+This is an app to match camper van owners with each other to swap vans so that they can holiday for free in places they cannot drive to.

 ## User Stories

 -  **404:** As an anon/user I can see a 404 page if I try to reach a page that does not exist so that I know it's my fault
+-  **About** As a user I can read information about ther van swap app and how it works
+-  **FAQ** As a user I can read frequently asked questions about the app
+-  **Contact** As a user I can send an email to the app owners if I cannot find an anwer to my question
--  **Signup:** As an anon I can sign up in the platform so that I can start playing into competition
+-  **Signup:** As an anon I can sign up in the platform so that I can start searching for vans and advertising my own van for swaps
--  **Login:** As a user I can login to the platform so that I can play competitions
+-  **Login:** As a user I can login to the platform so that I can search for vans and receive swap proposals
 -  **Logout:** As a user I can logout from the platform so no one else can use it
--  **Add Tournaments** As a user I can add a tournament
+-  **Add User Profile** As a user I can add a user profile
--  **Edit Tournaments** As a user I can edit a tournament
+-  **Edit/Delete User Profile** As a user I can edit or delete my user profile
--  **Add Player Names** As a user I can add players to a tournament
+-  **Add Van Profile** As a user I can add my van profile to advertise it for swaps
--  **Edit Player profiles** As a user I can edit a player profile to fit into the tournament view
+-  **Edit/Delete Van Profile** As a user I can edit or delete my van profile
--  **View Tournament Table** As a user I want to see the tournament table
+-  **View Vans** As a user I want to see the list of vans available for swaps
--  **Edit Games** As a user I can edit the games, so I can add scores
+-  **Search Vans** As a user I can filter the list of vans available for swaps by location
+-  **Van Details** As a user I can view complete details of a particular van and its owner
+-  **Swap Request** As a user I can complete a swap request for a particular van and send this to another user for approval
--  **View Ranks** As a user I can see the ranks
+-  **View Swap Requests** As a user I can see swap requests and either accept or decline them

 ## Backlog

 User profile:
-- see my profile
-- change tournament mode to FFA
-- Add weather widget
-- lottie interactions
-- users can bet
-- add geolocation to events when creating
+- add user/van reviews
+- add Map API for alterntaive van search method
+- allow users to write blog posts about their travels
+- allow users to chat/send messages directly to one another

 <br>